kubevela/kubevela.github.io/docs/deliver-app/webservice.md

 After the first deployment, our business keeps evolving and the following updates come along.

-Click `Benchmark Config` and you can see the button `Edit Properties` on the right.
+Click `Baseline Config` and you can see the button `Edit Properties` on the right.
 Then again we're on the configuration page to update your latest requirements for image, version, and environment variable.

 ## Update replicas